H-0776

 Plain Language

-AI tools used by health plans are flatly prohibited from making adverse coverage determinations — they may not deny, delay, or modify authorization of health care services.
-Every adverse determination must be made by a licensed human health care provider who is clinically competent to evaluate the specific issues at hand.
-That human reviewer must consider the treating provider's recommendation, the enrollee's individual medical history, and the specific clinical circumstances.
-This is stricter than many peer-state provisions: the AI tool cannot serve as even the primary basis for a denial — it is entirely barred from making the adverse determination.
+AI tools may not independently deny, delay, or modify health care coverage determinations.
+Every adverse coverage decision must be made by a licensed human health care provider who is competent to evaluate the specific clinical issues at hand.
+That human reviewer must consider the treating provider's recommendation, the insured's medical and clinical history, and the specific clinical circumstances.
+This is stronger than many comparable state laws — it prohibits AI from serving as even a primary basis for adverse determinations, requiring a licensed human to make the decision entirely.

 Statutory Text